Strikes hit world's largest natural gas field in Iran, and Tehran retaliates with more attacks

 The Israeli military told The Associated Press an Iranian missile — not shrapnel from an interception — hit in the West Bank.
 Officials described it as a cluster munition that got past Israel’s air defense system.

+The company warned Thursday that additional Iranian missile attacks damaged more liquefied natural gas sites in the energy-rich nation, “causing sizable fires and extensive further damage" but no injuries and crews were battling the blazes.

+An attack set a ship ablaze early Thursday off the coast of the United Arab Emirates, authorities said.
+The British military’s United Kingdom Maritime Trade Operations center said that “a vessel has been hit by an unknown projectile, which has resulted in a fire onboard.”

-Since the war started, a small number of ships from Iran, Turkey, India and elsewhere have gotten through the Strait of Hormuz, which leads from the Persian Gulf to the open ocean.
+It said the vessel was just off the coast of Khor Fakkan in the UAE, near the mouth of the Strait of Hormuz.
+Over 20 vessels have been attacked during the Iran war so far as Tehran tries to effectively close the waterway, which leads from the Persian Gulf to the open ocean.
 Iran insists the waterway is open, just not to the U.S. or its allies.

-U.S. President Donald Trump expressed growing frustration that no allies have offered to help open the strait, posting on social media: “WE DON’T NEED THE HELP OF ANYONE!”

-A top British military official, Armed Forces Minister Al Carns, said that any reopening of the strait is a long way off because of threats that include mines, attack boats and drones.

-Larijani was a senior policy adviser to the late Supreme Leader Ali Khamenei on strategy in nuclear talks with the Trump administration.
-He was sanctioned by the U.S. Treasury in January for his role “coordinating” Iran’s violent suppression of nationwide protests.
-Gen. Soleimani was also sanctioned by the U.S. and other nations for his role in suppressing dissent for years.
+Larijani a senior policy adviser to the late Supreme Leader Ali Khamenei was sanctioned by the U.S. Treasury in January for his role “coordinating” Iran’s violent suppression of nationwide protests.

-Iranian Supreme Leader Ayatollah Mojtaba Khamenei expressed condolences for the slaying of Larijani, according to a written statement published in Iranian media.
-“Undoubtedly, the assassination of such a person shows the extent of his importance and the hatred of the enemies of Islam towards him,” the statement said.
+Iranian Supreme Leader Ayatollah Mojtaba Khamenei expressed condolences for the slaying of Larijani, saying in a statement published in Iranian media that his killing "shows the extent of his importance and the hatred of the enemies of Islam towards him.”

 In Israel, 14 people have been killed by Iranian missile fire.
 At least 13 U.S. military members have been killed.

-Trump paid his respects Wednesday at Dover Air Force Base in Delaware, where the remains of six U.S. service members killed in the crash of a refueling aircraft were returned to their families, marking the second time he has attended the solemn military ritual since the war started.

 Metz reported from Ramallah, West Bank, and Watson from San Diego.
-Associated Press writers Samy Magdy in Cairo, Qassim Abdul-Zahra in Baghdad, Julia Frankel in Jerusalem, Stefanie Dazio in Berlin, Darlene Superville and Aamer Mahdani in Washington, Jamey Keaten in Geneva, and Bassem Mroue and Sally Abou AlJoud in Beirut contributed to this report.
+Associated Press writers Samy Magdy in Cairo, Qassim Abdul-Zahra in Baghdad, Julia Frankel in Jerusalem, Darlene Superville, Aamer Mahdani and Michelle L. Price in Washington, and Sally Abou AlJoud in Beirut contributed to this report.